 Clearly, many of the narratives that have been presented as fact at the Battle of the Alamo have proven to be merely fiction.

-Why is the Battle of the Alamo Important?
+Why was the Battle of the Alamo Important?

-The Battle of the Alamo would prove to be an extremely important event in the history of Texas and the United States.
+The Battle of the Alamo would prove to be an extremely important event in the history of Texas and the United States as it helped motivate Texans to eventual victory in the Texan Revolution.

-Even though the claims that the massacred defenders bought time for the Texan army don’t hold up, the sacrifice was used to bolster morale.
-At the subsequent Battle of San Jacinto, Houston riled up his remaining troops with cries of, “Remember the Alamo!”
+Even though the claims that the massacred defenders bought time for the Texan army don’t hold up, leaders played up the sacrifice to boost morale.
+At the subsequent important 1836 Battle of San Jacinto, Houston riled up his remaining troops with cries of, “Remember the Alamo!”

-The Mexican losses at the Alamo also cannot be understated.
+The Mexican losses at the Alamo were also substantial.
 The reduced manpower from the high casualty rate certainly played a factor in Santa Anna’s later defeat.

 It was not until the period of 1880-1920 that the Alamo emerged as a national symbol.
-This symbol was produced as the state transitioned to large-scale commercial farming as part of the new capitalistic economy at the expense of smaller scale “Mexican” agricultural and cattle-ranching practices.3
+Leaders used this symbol as the state transitioned to large-scale commercial farming as part of the new capitalistic economy at the expense of smaller scale “Mexican” agricultural and cattle-ranching practices.3

-In order to help smooth this transition, the Alamo was used as a uniting symbol to codify a new social order.
-Mexican-Americans and Anglo-American were seen as summarily different: Anglos as the defenders of Texas’ values, and Mexicans as the invaders seeking to destroy them.
+In order to help smooth this transition, politicians used the Alamo as a uniting symbol to codify a new social order.
+Mexican-Americans and Anglo-Americans were seen as summarily different: Anglos as the defenders of Texas’ values, and Mexicans as the invaders seeking to destroy them.

 To “Remember the Alamo” would be a constant reminder to remember the “Texan (Anglo) heroes” and “Mexican tyrants,” while serving to justify “keeping the Mexicans in line.”1